cwang360/tabuwave/README.md

 # tabuwave

 Tabular waveform viewer as a simple terminal user interface.
-Instead of using the traditional signal-to-time dimensions, Tabuwave uses an index-to-signal dimension at a specific time to make it easier to compare the same bit/groups of bits across multibit signals, such as a scoreboard or buffer of entries represented as masks or vectors.
+Instead of using the traditional signal-to-time dimensions, Tabuwave uses an index-to-signal dimension at a specific time to make it easier to compare the same bit/groups of bits across multibit signals, such as a scoreboard or buffer of entries represented as masks or arrays.
 Currently only supports VCD files as input.

 # Compilation